wotakumoe/wotaku/guides/squidify.md

 ---
 title: Squidify
+customDescription: Stream Anime, Video Game, Movie & TV Soundtracks on Squidify.
+Access from any device, compatible with Subsonic/Airsonic API.
+Enjoy your favorite music!
 ---
 # Squidify
 Squidify is a public music streaming service that offers a vast collection of Anime, Video Game, Movie & TV Soundtracks.
 You listen to your music collection from any browser or mobile device.
 Squidify is compatible with the Subsonic/Airsonic API, allowing you to use a wide range of third-party mobile apps to access your music.